ali-asgar/Ground-Robots-Swarm-Project/README.md

 2. Press SET to increment to the next mode.
 Press MODE to decrement to the previous mode.
 3. Press and release the LIPO button to save this mode to memory.

+Description:
+Function: Packet Serial Mode - Address 0x80				Mode: 7
+Description: Control using packet serial mode with a specific address for networking several motor controllers together.
+Packet Serial Mode - It can transmit and receive serial data, UART.